You are here

 Major Internet & Mobile Phone Providers in France

 (Pronounciation: "aw-rahnj") Formerly France Telecom, Orange is the historic provider for phone and Internet in France, and is currently still the largest telecommunications provider in the country.
 The company also has the most advanced 3G/4G network coverage.
-In addition to approximately 600 boutiques across France, Orange has an English-speaking customer service line, available at +33(0)9 69 36 39 00.
+In addition to approximately 600 boutiques across France (closed as of 2019), Orange has an English-speaking customer service line, available at +33(0)9 69 36 39 00.

 Orange also operates a low-cost offshoot, called Sosh.
 Sosh offers online-based customer service, contract-free mobile phone plans (sans engagement), as well as combined offers (mobile phone + Internet, mobile phone + Internet + television).